 Integrated Curriculum is utilised to give meaning and purpose to activities.
 Aspects of Health and Physical Education, History, The Arts, Science, Technologies and Geography are incorporated into the four-week modules.

 Your child will access mathematical ideas connected to everyday life.
 They will develop a sense of number, order, sequence and pattern.
-Your child will understand quantities and their representations by playing and experimenting with a range of materials.
+Your child will understand quantities and their representations by experimenting with a range of materials.
 They will learn about attributes of objects and collections and explore position, movement and direction.
 Your child will collect and present data and make predictions about chance events.
 They will pose mathematical questions, identify strategies to investigate solutions and use reasoning to solve problems.

 You must have reliable internet access to enrol your child in Year 1.
 As your child’s supervisor, you will explain the learning tasks.